Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 This project is also part of a large project.
 There is another project focused on building a rocket and another project focused on Mission Control.
 This project will be the go-between of the hardware and the software components.
 This means that the project needs to be interact with the other two projects and communicate with them.
 The project building a rocket needs to be able to use the simulation to know how the rocket they have designed will travel and where it could land.
 The Mission Control project also needs to use the simulation for functionality such as knowing if the current weather conditions are safe to launch in.
 Mission Control will be using this project while at the rocket launch site which will likely not have an internet connection.
 This means that the project needs to be able to function without requiring an internet connection as well.

 #### 1.3.2 Product functions

-One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

 To meet the requirements of the minimum viable product the project will;